Something troubling this way comes

 A far-flung map-wright with delusions of adequacy.
 An irrepressible explorer of unprovenanced arts.
-A Forsaken wretch suffering from bomb-proof optimism.Death was not the end.
-It was merely the turning point.
+A Forsaken wretch suffering from bomb-proof optimism.Death was not the end, it was merely the turning point.

 Here be arts!